 6. Vehicle parking should not unnecessarily prohibit neighbors from enjoying use of the street for their guests parking and maintenance vehicles.
 No vehicles of any sort shall be parked on any lot except in a garage, a carport or a driveway.
 Parking of vehicles in yards is not allowed.

-7. Changes that affect existing views of the golf course, green belts, lake or other features require written approval from affected property owners.
+7. Changes that affect existing views of the golf courses or lake require written approval from affected property owners.

 8. Additions, covering of atriums, enclosing of patios and/or changes to the building shall not exceed the height of the present roof line.

 9. The addition of roof solar panels or small satellite dish antennae should not adversely impact the general character of the neighborhoods.
-Overall height of the antennae should be kept below the roof line.
+Overall height of the antennae should be kept below the ridge line of the roof.